Temple of Seti I (Abydos): Osireion

-The Osireion located behind the Temple of Seti I, as can be se the Osireion is filling with water from the rising Nile.
+The Osireion located behind the Temple of Seti I, filling with water from the rising Nile.

 The Osireion is the symbolic tomb of Osiris, created of red granite and sandstone that housed a sarcophagus and a chest for canopic jars.
 This sarcophagus was possibly surrounded with floodwater in order to grow barley that would have ritually been used for symbolic resurrection of Osiris allowing the Osireion to serve as a center for the cult of Osiris.

 Unfortunately, parts of the Osireion now have water due to the Aswan dam raising water.
 The Osireion, meaning "Menmaatre beneficial to Osiris" or sometimes called the Osiris Complex, is located behind the temple chapels in the shape of a rectangle being 57m by 13m, consisting of eight rooms.
 The Osireion is linked via transverse access from the Osiris chapel leading to a staircase that descended into a symbolic tomb of the God Osiris.
 Inside this tomb, Osiris's Cenotaph was located.
 The Cenotaph was crafted in an 18th Dynasty tomb design mimicking those of the Valley of the Kings.
 While the entrance to the Osierion was through the Osiris Chapel, there was an additional entrance that went beyond the temple's enclosure walls.
 These entrances were adorned with religious texts such as the Book of the Dead and the Book of Caves, which the tunnel filled with scenes of the afterlife completed by Seti's grandson Merenptah.